psypersky/NoteBook/Computer Science/Python/Web Servers/Performance/Flask Postgre Debug/README.md

 - [x] Setup postgres in docker
 - [x] Setup docker-compose
 - [x] Setup postgre client in Flask in a naive way
-- [ ] fix fixed-data step in database
+- [x] fix fixed-data step in database
-- [ ] seed data in postgre
+- [x] seed data in postgre
-- [ ] do something that involves reading from db and processing data
+- [x] do something simple that involves reading from db and processing data
 - [ ] Setup loadimpact/k6 in Docker
 - [ ] Load balance the flask debug server
 - [ ] make something fail by excess load